Home » Electrical Engineering » Different Types Of Resistor Explained With Symbols [PDF]

 Cracked carbon or carbon film resistors

-• These are high stability carbon resistor.
+• These are high-stability carbon resistors.

 • Make the paste of calcinated ceramic powder with water.
 Make rods from this paste.